 In many respects, a gardener’s relationship with weeds is likely to depend upon whether he or she gardens organically or with the use of chemicals.

-The gardener who uses chemicals clearly has some powerful weapons at his disposal in his war on weeds.
+The gardener who uses chemicals clearly has some powerful weapons at his disposal in his or her war on weeds.

 If you garden organically, on the other hand, you either have to be willing to accept the presence of some weeds in your garden for at least some of the time or you have to adopt and maintain a more long-term strategy of weed prevention.

-Nevertheless, there are plenty of ways that the organic gardener can manage weeds and we’ll look at them in the posts on this category.
+Nevertheless, there are plenty of ways that the organic gardener can manage weeds and we’ll look at them in the posts in this weed control series.
 We’ll also look at some of the ways that weeds can be a beneficial presence in our gardens.